RossClarkCodes/illumination-request/README.md

 # Illumination Request Colour Generator

-A web application for generating solid color images in specific board sizes for illumination requests.
+A web application for generating solid colour images in specific board sizes for illumination requests.

 ## Features

-- Choose any color using a color picker or hex input
+- Choose any colour using a colour picker or hex input
 - Generate images in four predefined board sizes:
   - 2184x600 pixels
   - 1920x1080 pixels